jethrocarr/echonetlite-hvac-mqtt-service/README.md

 Discovery of the ECHONET Lite devices is automated - at launch the application listens to the network for device discovery.

+Simplest possible invocation:

+    docker run --rm --network host \
+    -e MQTT_URL=mqtt://homeassistant:API_PASSWORD_HERE@localhost:1883 \
+    jethrocarr/echonetlite-hvac-mqtt:latest

-     # Put the ENVs into a private file to avoid exposing them on `ps aux`
+Or to be more secure, you should put the ENVs into a private file to avoid exposing them on `ps aux` to other users/processes on the server running the
+container:

      cat > /etc/echonetlite-hvac-mqtt.envs << EOF
      MQTT_URL=mqtt://homeassistant:API_PASSWORD_HERE@localhost:1883
      EOF
      chmod 600 /etc/echonetlite-hvac-mqtt.envs

-     # Run the container
-     docker run -t --rm --network host --env-file /etc/echonetlite-hvac-mqtt.envs echonetlite-hvac-mqtt:latest
+     docker run --rm --network host \
+     --env-file /etc/echonetlite-hvac-mqtt.envs \
+     jethrocarr/echonetlite-hvac-mqtt:latest

 If anything goes wrong in the app, it'll probably just crash.
 You will want to use an init system that can automatically re-start the application such as